-The qualification is designed to equip learners with the knowledge and skills to work effectively at this level.
+The qualification is designed to equip learners with the skills to work effectively within IT.
 It also will allow for a number of progression routes to employment and into other areas of learning.

 Achievement of the qualification offers opportunities for progression, including: